-This partnership will simplify the process with which customers of Workday manage their ADP payroll data within Workday software.
+The integration simplifies the process with which customers of Workday manage their ADP payroll data within Workday software.
 This software is used to maintain records of employees as well as a variety of other types of human resources information.
 Companies that use ADP to pay their workers can access and manage the data they enter directly in Workday.

 About half of Workday’s multinational customers currently use ADP for their global payroll needs.
 When companies reach a certain size, many of them outsource their payroll service providers and their in-house teams.
 Workday has more than 1,000 business clients overall, though they don’t disclose how many of those 1,000 are multinational.

 The History of the Workday and ADP Alliance